The Open Content Program is a Getty initiative to offer an ever-growing selection of our digital resources for free and without restriction on use.

 I need a larger digital file than what you offer for free download.
 Can you help?

-You can request a larger image by contacting Museum Rights & Reproductions (for J. Paul Getty Museum images) or Library Reproductions & Permissions (for Getty Research Institute images).
+You can request a larger image, color correction, or new photography by completing a request form (for J. Paul Getty Museum images) or by contacting Library Reproductions & Permissions (for Getty Research Institute images).
 We charge a fee (PDF, 91KB) for this service.

 Why does the Getty request information as part of the download?